Click a thumbnail to see its larger version and description.

 Weight: 138 grams

-Beginning in 2015 MF8 published a mass produced version, including a version with ice green body.
+Beginning in 2015 MF8 published a mass produced version, including a version with ice green body, and one with yellow transparent body.

 This version attended the design competition during IPP35 in 2015.